Low Histamine Stroganoff Recipe (and Low Lectin, Low Oxalate, Low FODMAP) for people with Mast Cell Activation Syndrome

 It’s pretty simple.
 I’ll show you how to make the broth in the recipe below.
 But basically, you just cook meat with some garlic and onions for about 20 minutes.
 You can throw in herbs as well!

 Sour cream is cultured.
-Making it high histamine.
+That makes it high histamine.
 Plus, many people have trouble with dairy.
 I don’t really recommend it in Phase I and Phase II of the Low Histamine Diet.

 This is a tricky one to substitute.
 Nothing quite tastes like sour cream.
 But we can get the creamy texture with coconut cream.